 🔵 Key Findings

 - Go is easier for AI than Rust.
 No borrow checker, no lifetimes, standard formatting.
 Models transfer their Python/JS training more effectively.
-Open-weight models achieve 90%+ of Claude's performance at 3% of the cost.
+Open-weight models achieve 90%+ of Fable 5's performance at 3% of the cost.

 - SWE-bench Multilingual is the only benchmark with Go repos.
 Includes caddy, hugo, prometheus, gin, terraform — real Go infrastructure.
 Every model's score includes these repos.